On the existence of strong proof complexity generators: Witnessing the dWPHP

 Hence to witness the non-emptiness of the complement of $\tru_{s,k}$ with parameters as in Theorem \ref{22.7.22a} by a constant round S-T protocol with p-time student would imply arbitrarily high polynomial lower bounds for circuits computing a language in $\pp$.

-Recently Ilango, Li and Williams \cite{Ila} proved that the dWPHP for the circuit value function $CV$ (cf. Section \ref{19.7.22a}) is not provable in $\tpv$ by showing that it cannot be witnessed in by S-T computation with parameters as in Theorem \ref{5.7.23a}, assuming a couple of hypotheses of a different nature: that $co\np$ is not infinitely often in the Arthur-Merlin class AM and a heuristically justified conjecture in cryptography about the security of the indistinguishability obfuscation $i{\cal O}$.

-One may wonder whether the hypothesis that the dWPHP cannot be in general witnessed by a constant-round (or even with polynomially many rounds) S-T protocol with a p-time student is not more fundamental than the hypotheses above used to derive it.
+Recently Ilango, Li and Williams \cite{Ila} proved that the dWPHP for the circuit value function $CV$ (cf. Section \ref{19.7.22a}) is not provable in $\tpv$ by showing that it cannot be witnessed by an S-T computation with parameters as in Theorem \ref{5.7.23a}, assuming a couple of hypotheses of a different nature: that $co\np$ is not infinitely often in the Arthur-Merlin class AM and a heuristically justified conjecture in cryptography about the security of the indistinguishability obfuscation $i{\cal O}$.
+Both these hypotheses appear to be accepted by majority of experts (as oppose to hypothesis (H)).
+However, one may wonder whether the hypothesis that the dWPHP cannot be in general witnessed by a constant-round (or even with polynomially many rounds) S-T protocol with a p-time student is not more fundamental, in the sense of being closer to basic concepts, than the hypotheses above used to derive it.

 If we manage to extend the unprovability to theory $\tpv \cup S^1_2$ then we would rule out witnessing by S-T computation with polynomially many rounds.
 Extending it further to theory $\tpv \cup T^1_2$ (or equivalently to $\tpv \cup S^2_2$) would rule out witnessing by p-time machines accessing an $\np$ oracle.
 All these statements need to be conditional as they imply (unconditionally) that $\pp$ differs from $\np$: if $\pp = \np$ then this is implied by a true universal statement in the language of $\tpv$ (saying that a particular p-time algorithm solves SAT) and hence all true universal closures of bounded formulas are equivalent over $\tpv$ to universal statements which are axioms of $\tpv$.